amandasbrn/preference-tuned-study-assistant/README.md

 This project builds an end-to-end preference-tuned study assistant using **Direct Preference Optimization (DPO)**.

-The goal is to fine-tune a small open-source language model so that it produces clearer, more exam-oriented explanations for technical study questions.
-The project focuses on Deep Learning and Natural Language Processing concepts, using a custom preference dataset built from generated candidate answers and manual preference labels.

-The project covers the full AI engineering workflow:

-* Prompt dataset creation
-* Candidate answer generation
-* Preference labeling
-* DPO dataset construction
-* Baseline evaluation
-* LoRA-based DPO fine-tuning
-* Post-DPO evaluation
+The motivation for this project comes from my own learning experience as a data science student.
+When studying technical subjects such as Deep Learning, NLP, Cloud Computing, and Cybersecurity, I often use language models to help me understand difficult concepts.
+However, the answers are not always in the style I actually need for revision.
+Sometimes they are too verbose, too abstract, too formal, or not structured in a way that helps me prepare for exams.

+For studying, I usually need explanations that are:

+* Simple enough to understand quickly
-* Hyperparameter tuning
+* Technically correct
-* Error analysis and reporting
+* Structured for revision
+* Concise but complete
+* Written in exam-ready language
+* Supported by small examples or analogies when useful

+This project explores whether preference tuning can help a small open-source language model better align with that preferred study style.

+The final system compares a base instruction-tuned model with a DPO-tuned model trained on preference pairs of study explanations.

 ## Problem Statement

-General-purpose language models can answer study questions, but their responses are not always aligned with how students prefer to learn.
-Some answers may be too verbose, too technical, too vague, or not structured for exam revision.
+General-purpose language models can answer study questions, but their responses are not always aligned with how students actually study.

+For example, when preparing for exams, a useful answer is not just “correct.”
+It also needs to be clear, memorable, structured, and easy to turn into an exam response.
+A technically correct but overly formal answer may still be hard to study from.
+On the other hand, a friendly answer that is vague or inaccurate is also not useful.

+This project focuses on the following question:

-This project explores whether preference tuning can help a small language model produce answers that are:
+> Can Direct Preference Optimization help a small language model produce study explanations that are more aligned with a student’s preferred revision style?

-* Clear
-* Beginner-friendly
-* Exam-oriented
-* Concise but complete
-* Technically accurate
-* Structured for revision
+The target behavior is a study assistant that explains technical concepts in a way that is clear, exam-oriented, and beginner-friendly while still preserving technical accuracy.

+## Why This Project Matters to Me

+This project is connected to how I personally learn technical material.

+During my master’s study, I often need to quickly understand concepts across machine learning, deep learning, NLP, cloud computing, and cybersecurity.
+I do not only want a model that gives long textbook-style explanations.
+I want a model that can explain concepts in the way I would want to revise them before an exam:

+1. Start with a simple definition.
+2. Explain the intuition.
+3. Give a small example if useful.
+4. End with a concise exam takeaway.

+That preferred answer structure became the foundation for the preference dataset used in this project.

+Rather than only fine-tuning a model to imitate answers, this project uses preference pairs to teach the model which answer style is more useful for study revision.

 ## Why DPO?